Hi! I’m Jordana Chana Mayim! Welcome to my website!

 and visiting the temples in Chiang Mai, Thailand.

-An experience that is in a category of its own, for the injustice, heartbreak, and resilience I witnessed, were the two and a half weeks I spent at a refugee camp in Greece.
+An experience that is in a category of its own, for the injustice, heartbreak, and resilience I witnessed, was the time I spent at a refugee camp in Greece.

 I was living in Chiang Mai just before the pandemic began.
 For obvious reasons, my travels are temporarily on hold.

-At present, I'm working on new books (one of which will be published in December), teaching online (under my given name, Jennifer Helfand; Jordana Chana Mayim is my super cool pen name); figuring out a way to settle down in Spain; and planning my next round of travels.
+At present, I'm working on new books (one of which will be published in early 2021), teaching online (under my given name, Jennifer Helfand; Jordana Chana Mayim is my super cool pen name); figuring out a way to settle down in Spain; and working on ideas for a community arts program I'd like to start.

 Thank you for stopping by my website!